-A wide-ranging low carbon energy solution is helping support the growth of British salads, tomatoes and speciality peppers sustainably over the next 20 years.
+AMP Clean Energy developed a fully funded, wide-ranging low carbon energy solution to support the growth of British salads, tomatoes and speciality peppers sustainably over the next 20 years.

-Villa Nursery proprietors and brothers Michael and Felice Gibilaro have developed their Lea Valley produce business from a modest, 1-acre growing facility to the highly successful business it is today, putting sustainable growth at the heart of everything they do.
+Villa Nursery proprietors and brothers Michael and Felice Gibilaro put sustainable growth at the heart of their business operations.

-“AMP Clean Energy is a great partner for us – they invest in biomass heat and a grid electricity peaking plant and we benefit from significant savings which we can invest back into our business.
-Knowing that our product line is produced using clean, low carbon energy gives confidence to our customers and the end user consumer.”
+Felice Gibilaro added: “AMP Clean Energy is a great partner for us.
+Knowing that our product line is produced using clean, low carbon energy gives confidence to our customers and the end-user consumer.”

-“Our work with Villa Nursery and Jolly Tom is a good example of how we can support industrial heat and power users through our fully funded energy centres over the long term.
-This is a model of best practice which could benefit growers in the surrounding area and across the UK.”
+“Our work with Villa Nursery is a great example of how AMP Clean Energy can support industrial heat and power users through our fully funded onsite energy solutions over the long term.”